-Further settings related to document tabs can be made in the dialog of the Tools > Options command (General property sheet).
-See the section "Preferences, General property sheet" (page 483) for details.
+Further settings related to document tabs can be made in the dialog of the Tools > Options command (General tab).
+See the section "Preferences, General tab" (page 495) for details.

 Customizing TextMaker

 TextMaker gives you control over numerous program settings, allowing you to adapt the program to your personal working style.